-Pursuant to the requirement set forth in Rule 13a-14(b) of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and Section 1350 of Chapter 63 of Title 18 of the United States Code (18 U.S.C. §1350), Howard B. Rosen, Chief Executive Officer of AcelRx Pharmaceuticals, Inc. (the "Company"), and Timothy E. Morris, Chief Financial Officer of the Company, each hereby certifies that, to the best of his or her knowledge:
+Pursuant to the requirement set forth in Rule 13a-14(b) of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and Section 1350 of Chapter 63 of Title 18 of the United States Code (18 U.S.C. §1350), Vincent J. Angotti, Chief Executive Officer of AcelRx Pharmaceuticals, Inc. (the "Company"), and Timothy E. Morris, Chief Financial Officer and Head of Business Development of the Company, each hereby certifies that, to the best of his or her knowledge:

-- 1. The Company's Quarterly Report on Form 10-Q for the period ended March 31, 2016, to which this Certification is attached as Exhibit 32.1 (the "Periodic Report") fully complies with the requirements of Section 13(a) or Section 15(d) of the Exchange Act, and - 2.
+- 1. The Company's Quarterly Report on Form 10-Q for the period ended March 31, 2017, to which this Certification is attached as Exhibit 32.1 (the "Periodic Report") fully complies with the requirements of Section 13(a) or Section 15(d) of the Exchange Act, and - 2.
 The information contained in the Periodic Report fairly presents, in all material respects, the financial condition and results of operations of the Company.

-In Witness Whereof, the undersigned have set their hands hereto as of the 2nd day of May, 2016.
+In Witness Whereof, the undersigned have set their hands hereto as of the 8th day of May, 2017.

-/s/ Howard B. Rosen /s/ Timothy E. Morris
+/s/ Vincent J. Angotti /s/ Timothy E. Morris

-Howard B. Rosen Timothy E. Morris
+Vincent J. Angotti Timothy E. Morris

-Chief Executive Officer Chief Financial Officer
+Chief Executive Officer Chief Financial Officer and Head of Business Development